Dandelion coffee: Preparation

 The dandelion plant must be two years old before removing the root.
 After harvesting, the dandelion roots are dried, chopped, and roasted.
-After harvesting, the dandelion roots are sliced lengthwise and placed to dry for two weeks in a warm area.
+The roots are sliced lengthwise and placed to dry for two weeks in a warm area.
 When ready, the dried roots are oven-roasted and stored away.
 To prepare a cup, one will steep about 1 teaspoon of the root in hot water for around 10 minutes.
+Alternatively, packaged dandelion root coffee can be purchased.
 People often enjoy their dandelion coffee with cream and sugar.

 Health claims and uses

-Although popular in alternative health circles, there is no empirical evidence that dandelion root or its extracts can treat any medical condition.
+Although popular in alternative health circles and in Chinese medicine and central-eastern European folk medicine, there is no empirical evidence that dandelion root or its extracts can treat any medical condition.
 In addition, very few high-quality clinical trials have been performed to investigate its effects.

 Health risks associated with dandelion root are uncommon; however, directly consuming the plant by mouth could lead to stomach discomfort, heartburn, allergic reactions, or diarrhea.

-Research

-Dandelion root has been linked to a possible treatment for cancer.

-A 2016 study result's suggests that colon cancer cell's metabolic activity can be reduced with doses of dandelion root extract.
-Research points towards a potential decrease in colon tumors with a scheduled and consistent dose of dandelion root extract.
-In a November 30, 2017 interview, Caroline Hamm, the oncologist running the study, shared her concerns regarding premature internet hype about these studies.
-She specifically expressed alarm over individuals contacting her who wanted to abandon standard care.